Homepage Blank IRS W-2 PDF Form

 Fact Name Description

-Filing Deadline Employers are required to send the W-2 form to employees by January 31st of the year following the reporting year.
+Who Issues It Employers are required to issue a W-2 form to each employee by January 31 of the following year.

 IRS W-2: Usage Guidelines